AnaadiRumpal/Predicting-Heart-Disease-Using-Machine-Learning/README.md

 # Predicting-Heart-Disease-Using-Machine-Learning
+Hi, I am Anaadi Rumpal.
 This project focuses on using machine learning and data science techniques to predict the presence of heart disease based on various medical attributes of patients.

 ## 1. Problem Definition:
 The goal is to predict whether a patient has heart disease based on clinical parameters such as age, sex, cholesterol levels, and other medical attributes.
 This is a classification problem where the target variable is binary (1 for presence of heart disease, 0 for absence).